 The computers in the lab are periodically unavailable in order to undergo maintenance.
 The maintenance schedule is designed to avoid the busiest times in the lab, but on evenings in the weekends there may be many hours when the computers are unavailable.

 It is expected that, from time to time, lab users will have long-running processes that will need to be accommodated.
-We ask that you try to take advantage of times when the lab is not busy and others are not waiting to use the computers.
+Before attempting a long-running job, you must contact us (see left-hand sidebar.)
+Failure to do so will likely end up in lost data.
+We also ask that you try to take advantage of times when the lab is not busy and others are not waiting to use the computers.
 Split files when possible to reduce the time between saving points and minimize the likelihood of losing work.

 Storing Your Work